R-Ladies-Stockholm/Package-Basics-Presentation/Package_presentation.md

 ***

 - Use S3 or S4 classes in R to format the output so that your users easily understands the output.
-- Your user may want loads of information from your package but it is not very usefull to print all at once.
+- Your user may want loads of information from your package but it is not very useful to print all at once.
 - Example glm.
 You actually get a lot of output but only selected information is shown when using print(fit) or summary(fit).
 This is what you use "object oriented" programming with S3 and S4 classes for.

 Formatting the output